 Babies who are diagnosed with HIE may suffer from a variety of long-term effects.
 The severity of the effects will depend largely on the severity of the lack of oxygen and how long the hypoxic episode lasted.

-Babies with severe HIE may experience significant developmental delays, epilepsy, speech disorders, impaired vision, cognitive issues, and Cerebral Palsy.
-They live their lives with painful and debilitating issues that require a lifetime of care.
+Babies with severe HIE may experience significant developmental delays, epilepsy, speech disorders, impaired vision, cognitive issues, problems with motor function, and Cerebral Palsy.
+They live their lives with painful and debilitating issues that often require a lifetime of special care.

 HIE Caused by Medical Negligence

-There are times when a baby suffers brain damage because of medical negligence.
-Failure to properly monitor the mother and fetus during labor and delivery or in the NICU can result in hypoxic ischemic encephalopathy.
+There are times when a baby suffers from brain damage because of misdiagnosis or medical negligence.
+Failure to properly monitor the mother and fetus during labor and delivery or in the NICU can result in hypoxic-ischemic encephalopathy.
 In Rhode Island, families who believe that their baby suffered harm because of a medical professional’s negligence can seek compensation by filing a medical malpractice lawsuit.

 An experienced Rhode Island birth injury lawyer can help you choose the legal path that is best for your family after a serious and devastating birth injury.
-Medical malpractice lawsuits have two main goals: to take care of children with HIE by obtaining a settlement or verdict and to hold negligent medical and nursing practitioners accountable.
+Medical negligence lawsuits have two main goals: to take care of children with HIE by obtaining a settlement or verdict and to hold negligent medical, midwifing and nurses accountable.

-By filing a medical malpractice lawsuit, you may be able to recover the money you will need to provide a lifetime of specialized care for your child and prevent future families from suffering birth injuries.
-Medical malpractice lawsuits encourage institutions to develop and implement better safety procedures and review how their own policies contribute to devastating birth injuries.
+By filing a medical negligence lawsuit, you may be able to recover the money you will need to provide a lifetime of specialized care for your child and prevent other families from suffering birth injuries in the future.
+Medical negligence lawsuits encourage institutions to develop and implement better safety procedures and review how their own policies contribute to these devastating birth injuries.

 Contact Our Providence Birth Injury Lawyers Today

-If your baby suffered hypoxic ischemic encephalopathy during the labor and delivery process, we can help.
-At Mandell, Boisclair & Mandell, Ltd, our Providence birth injury lawyers know that families whose children have suffered a birth injury need money to help pay for medical expenses and care.
-We also know that these injuries can result in a lifetime of disability, pain and suffering.
+If your baby suffered hypoxic-ischemic encephalopathy during the labor and delivery process, we can help.
+At Mandell, Boisclair & Mandell, Ltd, our Providence birth injury attorneys know that the families of children who have suffered a birth injury often need help paying for medical expenses and necessary special care.
+We also know that these kinds of injuries can result in a lifetime of disability, pain, and suffering.